heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 ### 4. (Unclassified)

-2. SKILL: Structured Knowledge Infusion for Large Language Models (NAACL 2022, by Google Research) [[Paper](https://aclanthology.org/2022.naacl-main.113.pdf)]
-3. Enriching contextualized language model from knowledge graph for biomedical information extraction (Briefings in Bioinformatics) [[Paper](https://academic.oup.com/bib/article/22/3/bbaa110/5854405)]
-4. Barack's Wife Hillary: Using Knowledge-Graphs for Fact-Aware Language Modeling (ACL 2019) [[Paper](https://arxiv.org/pdf/1906.07241.pdf)]
+1. Barack's Wife Hillary: Using Knowledge-Graphs for Fact-Aware Language Modeling (ACL 2019) [[Paper](https://arxiv.org/pdf/1906.07241.pdf)]
 > * knowledge graph language model (KGLM): a neural language model with mechanisms for selecting and copying facts from a knowledge graph that are relevant to the context.
 5. Improving Commonsense in Vision-Language Models via Knowledge Graph Riddles (Arxiv 2022) [[Paper](https://arxiv.org/abs/2211.16504)]
 6. Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling (TKDE 2024) [[Paper](https://arxiv.org/pdf/2306.11489.pdf)]